wojtuss/models/fluid/PaddleNLP/neural_machine_translation/transformer/capi/README.md

 data foler for inference is wmt16_ende_data_clean
 mosesdecoder folder is mosesdecoder
 copy the __model__ file [fluid/PaddleNLP/neural_machine_translation/transformer/saved_model] iter_100000.infer.model/
+Optional: model weights and data above is recently provided by Baidu, there are other formal dataset by transformer/gen_data.sh, which include training and other data.

 ## 5. Run
 If everything built successfully, you can inference.